googleinterns/cros-hummingbird/README.md

 	![Adding a Measurement](figures/add_measurement.png)

 4. Drag the measurement selection window over your recorded data in the desired range.
 Note that the more data captured, the more computation time is needed.
 5. Both SDA and SCL data should be captured (both order would be fine) to check all SPEC limitation.
 Only the overlapped region of the two datalines would be analyzed.
 6. Test report would be generated and shown after both SCL and SDA data is captured.
 Each operation parameters predicted would be specified on the report.
 7. Go further to run tests on a different range of dataline!

-## Command line to load CSV file
+## Using Command line to load CSV file
+1. Download [Github repository](https://github.com/googleinterns/cros-hummingbird.git) to local directory.
-1. prepare csv file containing both SDA and SCL analog data.
+1. Prepare csv file containing both SDA and SCL analog data, whose column is in [time, CH1, CH2] format.
 2. In command line under Hummingbird local folder:
 ```
   python3 main.py [-h] CSV_FILE_PATH